lucasmbispo/lucasmbispo.github.io/README.md

 **_./data-package.json_**<br>

-Tabular data package was generated using the data-cli tool inside a temporary folder.
+Tabular data package that is generated using the data-cli tool inside a temporary folder.